jamesmontemagno/InAppBillingPlugin/docs/SecuringPurchases.md

 ## Securing In-App Purchases (Receipt Validation)

 Each platform handles security of In-App Purchases a bit different.
-To handle this whenever you make a purchase request or a request where validation needs to be done there is an optional parameter that takes in a `IInAppBillingVerifyPurchase`.
+To handle this whenever you make a purchase you should use the date from the purchase to validate on your backend.

 ## Recommended Reading:
 * [Xamarin.iOS Securing Purchases Documentation](https://developer.xamarin.com/guides/ios/platform_features/in-app_purchasing/transactions_and_verification/#Securing_Purchases)